-Emphasis of matter - basis of accounting and restriction on distribution and use
+Emphasis of matter - basis of accounting and restriction on distribution and use stewardship duties in respect of the SRA Compensation Fund.

-We draw attention to Note 1 to the special purpose financial statements which describes the basis of accounting, which is a special purpose framework.
-The special purpose financial statements are prepared to assist the Board of the Solicitors Regulation Authority Limited to fulfil its stewardship duties in respect of the SRA Compensation Fund.
 As a result, the special purpose financial statements may not be suitable for another purpose.
 Our report is intended solely for the Board of the Solicitors Regulation Authority Limited and should not be distributed to or used by parties other than the Board of the Solicitors Regulation Authority Limited.
 Our opinion is not modified in respect of this matter.